iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 ---
 title: Build GitHub Pages with Travis CI
-description: No more plugin restrictions!
+description: If you use a dedicated CI service, there'll be no more plugin restrictions.
 tags: development github-pages
 redirect_from: /p/4
 ---